GoogleChrome/web.dev/src/site/content/en/blog/baseline-features/index.md

 ## Wrap up

 There are many more features that recently became interoperable and stable to use on the web platform.
-Going forward we will work with the[WebDX Community Group](https://www.w3.org/community/webdx/) to bring more clarity to these Baseline feature sets.
+Going forward we will work with the [WebDX Community Group](https://www.w3.org/community/webdx/) to bring more clarity to these Baseline feature sets.
 Please check out [web.dev/baseline](/baseline/) for ongoing details.

 If you want to stay up-to-date, our team is publishing articles [when a feature becomes interoperable](/tags/newly-interoperable/), and publish [monthly updates on what's going on the web platform](/tags/new-to-the-web/) from experimental features to newly interoperable.